cyclic-software/docs/docs/concepts/apps.md

 The repos must contain a `package.json` file to inform the build and runtime processes on how to build and start apps.

 ### Build
 Cyclic follows the instructions provided in `package.json` scripts included in your code.
 The build environment is transient, all build files/memory is removed after the build.
-While built apps are [limited](../overview/limits.md) to 250mb, the build environment can support up to 500mb including dev dependencies.
+While built apps are [limited](../overview/limits.md) to 250 MB, the build environment can support up to 10GB including dev dependencies.

+Cyclic will prune any devDependencies from the build directory before trying to package.
+Therefore move any frameworks or modules that are only needed at build time into the `devDependencies` section of your `package.json`.